New York Septic Tank Regulations — 10 NYCRR Appendix 75-A

 Companion Design Handbook

-NYSDOH publishes a Residential Onsite Wastewater Treatment Systems Design Handbook that accompanies Appendix 75-A. The Design Handbook is the practical working document that:
+The NYSDOH provides a Residential Onsite Wastewater Treatment Systems Design Handbook to go with Appendix 75-A. This handbook is the main guide for practical use and includes details like:

 - Provides worked examples of design-flow calculations.